VicWang1998/Segregation_Consumption_Options_Chicago/README.md

 ## Coursera Capstone Project
-This is a repository for the IBM coursera course capstone project.
+This is a repository for the IBM Data Science capstone project.
 It consists of a mini-project and a main project.

 ### Mimi-Project: Toronto Neighborhoods
 I first used Toronto data to learn and test using Foursqure API to cluster neighborhoods.
 I scraped Toronto postcode data from a webpage and used it to obtain Toronto neighborhood coordinates.
 Then I searched for venues using Foursquare API and conducted K-Means Clustering onto the resulting data.